 What is Core Sleep: How to Get a Good Night's Rest

-Basically, sleep is one of the basic functions folklore holds to ensure human health and well-being.
-Provided that one doesn't get adequate quality sleep, it would mean that his body and mind will not get the proper recharge, repair, and rejuvenation.
+Sleep is one of tradition's essential functions to ensure human health and well-being.
+If one doesn't get adequate quality sleep, his body and mind will not get the proper recharge, repair, and rejuvenation.
 That means getting enough general sleep time matters, just like the correct timing and structure of our sleep cycles.
-Probably, the most central concept in the sleep optimally domain is "core sleep."
+The most central concept in the sleep optimally domain is core sleep.

 What is Core Sleep?

-Core sleep is considered to be the most restorative part of the sleep cycle and most important.
+Core sleep is considered to be the most restorative part of the sleep cycle.
 It incorporates the deepest stages of NREM sleep: stages 3 and 4, otherwise known as slow-wave sleep or deep sleep.
-The most important, reparative, and rejuvenating processes go on inside our bodies and brains at these deepest levels of sleep.
+At these deepest levels of sleep, the most important, reparative, and rejuvenating processes occur inside our bodies and brains.

-During core sleep, the activity of our brain waves slows way down, blood pressure and breathing rates decrease, blood flow increases and growth hormones are released that help rebuild tissue.
+During core sleep, brain wave activity slows, blood pressure and breathing rates decrease, blood flow increases, and growth hormones are released that help rebuild tissue.
 This is the most important stage in the regeneration of physical health and immune function, as well as memory consolidation.
 Good core sleep is really important for restfulness, overall health, and cognitive well-being.

 What is Core Sleep